 Below 40 Fail

-This regulation must be applied by all Boards of Examiners except where the Director of Academic and Student Affairs has, following application from the relevant School within the University, granted exemption from its use.
+This regulation must be applied by all Boards of Examiners except where the Director of Education and Student Services has, following application from the relevant School within the University, granted exemption from its use.

 12.1 The degree awarded will be one of the following:

 12.2 Successful students shall graduate at the University.
 Further Education Colleges may organise a ceremony for the presentation of certificates.
 This must take place after conferment by the University.

 A Memorandum of Agreement (MOA) shall be compiled and signed by both the University (and University College, where appropriate) and the Further Education College at institutional level.
 The MOA should detail responsibilities for quality assurance, the recognition of teachers and the overall management of the collaboration.